tensorflow/community/rfcs/20200721-extension-types.md

 The second responsibility of a `TypeSpec` subclass is to serialize `TypeSpec` values into a nested structure containing a limited set of Python types (and deserialize `TypeSpec` values from those nested structures).
-This ensures that `TypeSpec`s can be transmitted between processes and stored on disk (e.g., in `SavedModels`).
-In particular, `TypeSpec`s are serialized as part of `SavedModel`s using `tensorflow.StructuredValue` protocol buffers.
+This ensures that `TypeSpecs` can be transmitted between processes and stored on disk (e.g., in `SavedModels`).
+In particular, `TypeSpecs` are serialized as part of `SavedModels` using `tensorflow.StructuredValue` protocol buffers.

 ```python
   @abstractmethod